haraldreingruber/blog/pair-programming-tour.md

 ## What’s it like to code with Harald?

-> Harald is a fun colleague and downright team player who always tries to improve his and the team's performance by encouraging regular code reviews and practicing pair programming.
+> Harald is a fun coworker and downright team player who always tries to improve his and the team's performance by encouraging regular code reviews and practicing pair programming.
 He always strives to find a clean and elegant solution to the problem that integrates well with the existing codebase.
 > -- <cite>Ferdinand Pilz</cite>

 #